rajeeell/AdaptiveBERT/README.md

 # AdaptiveBERT |  Domain-Specific Fine-Tuning for Text Classification

-This repository showcases the fine-tuning of Google's DistilBERT model for classifying news articles into one of the following categories such as tech, business, politics, entertainment and sports.
-Included are the preprocessing data(learning.py) to train the model, and prediction scripts(predict.py) for the fine-tuned model.
-Please note that due to size limitations, the fine-tuned model itself is not included.
+This repository demonstrates the fine-tuning of Google's DistilBERT model for classifying news articles into categories such as **tech, business, politics, entertainment, and sports**.
+It includes **data preprocessing scripts (learning.py), model training, and prediction scripts (predict.py)**.
+Due to size constraints, the fine-tuned model itself is not included in the repository.

 ## Table of Contents